COAST-Lab/Open-Water-Level/Readme.md

 This GitHub repository is intended to serve as supplementary information to a manuscript in review for the journal Oceanography, in the special section DIY Oceanography.
 That manuscript contains additional important information and will be linked here if and when published.
 Please read the following for a high level overview to the project and the contents of this repository.

 ## The Basics
 This project comprises a sensor package designed to make distance measurements and display output.
-It utilizes an Arduino-based Adafruit Adalogger (alternatively, a Bluefruit Feather nRF52832 or similar microcontroller with BLE or Particle Boron with cellular data transfer), a Maxbotix LV-EZ4 ultrasonic rangefinder, an Adafruit FeatherWing OLED screen, a rechargeable lithium ion battery, and either upcycled plastic parts or a custom laser cut enclosure.
+It utilizes an Arduino-based Adafruit Adalogger (alternatively, a Bluefruit Feather nRF52832 or similar microcontroller with BLE or Particle Boron with cellular data transfer), a Maxbotix LV-EZ4 ultrasonic rangefinder, an Adafruit FeatherWing OLED screen, Adafruit FeatherWing Rea-Time Clock, a rechargeable lithium ion battery, and either upcycled plastic parts or a custom laser cut enclosure.

-### Getting Started
+## Getting Started
 There are several If you are new to Arduino, wiring, or coding, we highly recommend the version described in [Firmware/SLR_Arduino_Maxbotix_Analog](Firmware/SLR_Arduino_Maxbotix_Analog).
 There is additional instructional documentation in that folder.

-### Very Important Notes
-1. The monitor is not waterproof.
-Not even a little.
-Do not dunk it, rinse it, let it get rained on, etc. or it will likely be permanently ruined.
-Waterproofing the instrument is very feasible but not in the scope of this project.
-2. The monitor is not designed to be used for anything other than educational purposes.
-The sensor should be a great representation of more accurate and robust methodologies but limitations in sensor resolution, accuracy, and reliability make this embodiment a poor choice for other applications without significant modification.

 ## The Fun Stuff
 ### Deployment